FiniteStateGit/tutorial-portfolio/content/02-cursor-raycast/02-01-setup.md

 ![An example input bindings file.](../images/02/rc-10.png "An example input bindings file.")
 >  An example input bindings file.

-4. Open the Script Canvas Editor and create a new function.
-The next section of the tutorial describes the contents of your new function.
+4. Open the Script Canvas Editor and create a new blank function.
+The next section of the tutorial describes the what should go in your new function.
 Save your function when you have completed it.